mcw-rcc/mcw-rcc.github.io/docs/cluster/jobs/running-jobs.md

 A job script is required.
 If you haven't already, please review [Writing a Job Script](#writing-a-job-script).

 ## Submit an Interactive Job
-!!! tip "Interactive jobs are limited to 8 hours max walltime!."
+!!! tip "Interactive jobs are limited to 8 hours max walltime!"
     Make sure to request 8 hours or less or your job will not run!

 Users may need an interactive session for debugging or related tasks.
 An interactive job is submitted with the `srun` command.
 All of the SLURM options that are required in job scripts are required with the `srun` command.
 In addition, `--qos=dev` is added automatically.

 ```bash